-Bailey Library has recently transititoned to a new Library Catalog and Discovery Search platform referred to as Discovery.
-The information regarding access to these materials will be updated by the start of the Fall Semester.
+Bailey Library has recently transitioned to a new Library Catalog and Discovery Search platform referred to as Discovery.
+The information regarding access to these materials will be updated when possible.
 In the meantime, if you have any difficulty using the Library Catalog or the library's off-campus features, contact Research Services (724) 738-2641.

 LibGuides is a platform that allows librarians to put together custom websites to easily display tutorials, lists of resources, and other content.